Mission Friends: Beliefs

 While initially associated with the Augustana Lutheran Church, the Mission Friends disapproved of their lack of zeal for missions and what they saw as a blend of "'spiritual' and 'worldly' elements", seeing it as "no great improvement on the state church of the old country".
-The Mission Friends' beliefs were described by Professor Axel Mellander, who stated, "they generally stand on Lutheran ground in their attitude to the means of grace."
-Despite believing it wrong to name themselves after anyone, they had a high view of Luther and often studied his writings.
+The Mission Friends' beliefs were described by professor Axel Mellander, who stated, "they generally stand on Lutheran ground in their attitude to the means of grace."
+While believing it wrong to name themselves after anyone, they held a high view of Luther and often studied his writings.
 "They will not be bound by the Augsburg Confession, although sanctioning its contents in the main...
-As to the Doctrine of Atonement they have pretty generally accepted the view propounded by Waldenström...
 It may be said with relative accuracy that the Mission Covenant sustains the same relation to the Lutheran Church in this country as the Brethren (Moravians) do to that of Germany."
 He also compared their ecclesiology to "a middle road between the Congregational and the Presbyterian form."
+Swedish nyevangelist Paul Petter Waldenström's influence on their theology was substantial: particularly his doctrine of the atonement, at odds with that of the Church of Sweden, that humanity is reconciled to God in the atonement rather than the reverse "was adopted by virtually all of the Mission Friends".